Google Cache Search

 4. Server Response Time: The speed at which a website’s server responds can also impact caching.
 If a site is slow or has frequent downtime, it may be crawled less frequently, affecting how up-to-date the cache is.

-5. txt File and Meta Tags: Websites can directly communicate with Google’s crawlers through the robots.txt file and specific meta tags.
+5. txt File and Meta Tags: Websites can directly communicate with the crawlers through the robots.txt file and specific meta tags.
 These can instruct crawlers on which pages to crawl or ignore and even suggest how often to visit the site for updates.

 Understanding these factors can be particularly useful for website owners and SEO professionals.
 By optimizing these aspects, they can influence how often their site is crawled and how its pages are cached, which can impact their visibility in search results.